Testing for COVID-19 is crucial to understand who is infected and therefore a risk to others by spreading the infection.

 Antibody levels over time

-One individual (orange line) shows a significant change at 171 days with detectable antibodies appearing for the first time, this is probably due to reinfection as 5 months after testing positive for COVID-19 by PCR for the first time, and subsequent negative PCR test results, the individual tested positive again by PCR.
+One individual (blue line) shows a significant change at 171 days with detectable antibodies appearing for the first time, this is probably due to reinfection as 5 months after testing positive for COVID-19 by PCR for the first time, and subsequent negative PCR test results, the individual tested positive again by PCR.
 A second individual (brown line) is showing detectable antibody levels for the first time at over 285 days since their first positive PCR test, this may also be due to reinfection.
 The level of antibodies for both individuals peaked around 4.5 and is now on the decline.

 The graphs above show that the number of weekly tests has decreased in recent weeks.
 This is due to Richmond Research Institute's ongoing commitment to ensure staff safety by increasing home working measures...
 Read more